shimaokasonse/NFGEC/README.md

 This repository contains the source code for the experiments presented in the following research publication ([PDF](https://arxiv.org/pdf/1606.01341v1.pdf)):

-    Sonse Shimaoka, Pontus Stenetorp, Sebastian Riedel, and Kentaro Inui.
+    Sonse Shimaoka, Pontus Stenetorp, Kentaro Inui, Sebastian Riedel.
-    "Neural Architectures for Fine Grained Entity Type Classification", in Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017), to appear.
+    "Neural Architectures for Fine Grained Entity Type Classification", in Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017).

 ## Requirements